ronshnapp/vecpy/README.md

 ### How do I get set up? ###

-to start working just download the code and run the init.py script file. this script imports all the other code needed for running the program properly. also, given a proper path destination and a file name of an example .vec file, this script will generate example plots.
+to start working just download the code and the tests (see below). if you want to know how this is done, see in the folder tests/

+the tests imports all the other code needed for running the program properly. also, given a proper path destination and a file name of an example .vec file, this script will generate example plots. it is now also possible to read OpenPIV (www.openpiv.net) TXT files

 ### How to test? ###